MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Experiments and Evaluation

 Furthermore, we improve the other 5 white-box attacks by producing perturbations into two components (e.g., detector $f$ and purifier $g$) in an "orthogonal" (dubbed Orth) manner~\cite{bryniarski2022evading} to prevent perturbation waste, including Orth PGD-$\ell_1$, PGD-$\ell_2$, PGD-$\ell_\infty$, MaxMA, and iMaxMA.
 For similar reasons, these attacks are not applicable to DNN, AT-rFGSM$^k$, and AT-Adam approaches.
 Note that we utilize the same hyper-parameters as those in Section~\ref{section5.3}, except for PGD-$\ell_1$ with 500 iterations, PGD-$\ell_2$ with 200 iterations and step size 0.05, and PGD-$\ell_\infty$ with 500 iterations and step size 0.002 in all PGD-based attacks.

-\textbf{Results.} Table~\ref{table3} reports the experimental results against white-box attacks.
-First, we can observe that DNN is very vulnerable to all attacks, with 0\% accuracy against 11 attacks on Drebin and 8\% accuracy against 8 attacks on Androzoo.
+\textbf{Results.} As shown in Table~\ref{table3}, we can first observe that DNN is very vulnerable to all attacks, with 0\% accuracy against 11 attacks on the Drebin dataset and 8 attacks on the Androzoo dataset.
 However, the Salt $\&$ Pepper and Pointwise attacks achieve the lowest attack effectiveness in evading DNN on Androzoo, because both of them modify malware examples without using the internal information of target detectors.

 Second, adversarial training methods (e.g., AT-rFGSM$^k$, and AT-Adam) can harden the robustness of DNN to some extent.
 For example, AT-rFGSM$^k$ can mitigate the Salt $\&$ Pepper, Pointwise, and AutoAttack attacks, and AT-Adam is also effective in defeating rFGSM, PGD-$\ell_2$ and PGD-$\ell_\infty$ attacks.
 Nevertheless, they are still sensitive to BCA, Grosse, PGD-$\ell_1$, MaxMA, iMaxMA, and StepwiseMA attacks (with an accuracy $\leqslant$ 45.83\% on both datasets) that are unseen previously.
 These results indicate the limitations of adversarial training methods in terms of generalization.